slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Don’t ever regret anything because regretting means wanting to forget every moment.
 Every moment is what makes you who you are today, every moment spent in regret is a moment wasted.
 Don’t waste your moments in life, you never know when you’ll stop waking up.

-> *'The problem with the world is that the intelligent people are full of doubts while the stupid ones are full of confidence.' -- Charles Bukowski*

 The philosopher Alain de Botton has written about this in his book Status Anxiety.
 In centuries past, he says, people knew where they fit into the social order.
 If you were born a peasant, you knew you were a peasant.
 If you were born a lord, you knew you were a lord.
 There was no mobility or opportunity, and so there was no stress about getting ahead.
 You weren’t responsible for your birthright, so you accepted it and moved on.

 But in a meritocratic society, something changes.
 In a meritocracy, if you’re poor, or you gain success and then lose it, it’s not an accident.
 It’s worse.
 It’s your fault.
 You’re the failure.
 You’re the one who lost everything.
 And this causes people to live shackled with a constant fear of inadequacy; all the world’s hustle and bustle motivated by a baseline status anxiety.